-Natural Redhead Box Braid Ponytail
+Natural Redhead Ponytail

-Fire Red Long Box Braids
+Fire Red and Long

-Opting for a fire engine red bold box braid look is what makes beauty so fun.
-If you're not quite ready for a root to tip look, this color braiding hair also comes in ombré for a more gradual dive into such a daring color.
+Opting for a fire engine red, bold box braid look is what makes beauty so fun.
+If you're not quite ready for a root-to-tip look, this color braiding hair also comes in ombré for a more gradual dive into such a daring color.

-Deep Red Loose Box Braid Bun
+Deep Red Loose Bun

 A loose bun is always a good idea, especially when you're ready to get your braids off your neck.
 If it's getting close to time to remove your braids, get creative with your baby hair.
 A toothbrush, edge control (layered with gel if you need), and a few extra minutes can give those edges new life.

-Wine-Hued Box Braids with Gold Accents
+Wine-Hued with Gold Accents

 These purple-burgundy wine box braids remind us that red is a spectrum.
-For deeper skin toned beauties, this color complements the skin perfectly.
+For deeper skin-toned beauties, this color complements the skin perfectly.
 Add gold embellishments to give your wine-hued braids a pop of extra color.

-Bright Red Box Braid Bob
+Bright Red Bob

 Go back to the '90s with a fiery red braided bob with burnt ends and gold jewels.